Monday, 11 November 2013

 More sad than those we leave behind.

-All of Thomas Moore's Irish Melodies are in the Wake.
+All of Thomas Moore's Irish Melodies are thought to be in the Wake.

 According to Roland McHugh, Jacob Bryant, the early mythographer, identified Noah's Ark with the new moon.